noitdupont/data-analyst-training/README.md

 [![License](https://img.shields.io/badge/License-Modified_MIT-f5de53?&color=f5de53)](/LICENSE)

 > [!NOTE]
-> I have started teaching data analysis and might eventually turn it into a digital course. 🤷‍♂️
+> I have started teaching data analysis and might eventually turn it into a digital course.
+[AGI](https://en.wikipedia.org/wiki/Artificial_general_intelligence) can't and won't automate everything data analysts do.
+Acquire the skills, make a lot of money, and take care of your family. 🤷‍♂️

 The repository contains training materials for data analysts, organized by week: